 Why Retirees Are Facing Bankruptcy

 There are many reasons why you might choose bankruptcy.
-However, the single most reason why people are filing for bankruptcy is that of financial hardship caused by medical bills.
-Retirees live on a fixed income and budget for the living expenses and often don’t have any extra to cover medical bills.
+However, the single most common reason why people are filing for bankruptcy is financial hardship caused by medical bills.
+Retirees live on a fixed income and budget for their living expenses, and often don’t have any extra money to cover medical bills.
 In a perfect world, you would have great health when entering retirement, but the truth is that as we get older, we face more medical issues than ever.
 These can really add up and create a financial hardship.

 Tips To Avoid Bankruptcy

-Where there is a will there’s a way says the old English proverb.
+Where there is a will there’s a way, says the old English proverb.
 Remember this saying when you are being challenged financially.
-Follow some of the following tips to avoid bankruptcy:
+Remember some of the following tips to avoid bankruptcy:

 - Cut down on spending.
 This might include things like cutting cable or eating out less.
 During the holidays, instead of buying gifts, enjoy time with loved ones because that’s what’s important.

 - Sell items.
 This may include big ticket items, such as a boat or car, or smaller items like clothing.
 This can give you instant access to cash to alleviate the stress of the financial strain.

 - Take in a roommate.
 This may not be the most ideal situation, but it can help to get your finances in order and provide you with regular extra income.

 - Build an emergency fund.
 Even if you have limited income, you can still put small amounts of money into a savings account that will help you avoid trouble should an unexpected expense arise.

 - Invest in a health savings account (HSA).
 You can deposit pre-tax dollars into an account that will grow free of capital gains and dividend taxes.
 You can then withdraw the funds tax-free as you need them for medical expenses.